 Where to find us

-The Careers Office is located on the first floor opposite the Library.
+The Careers Office is located on the first floor in the Library.

 Why might you visit the careers room?